Your Voice Matters!

 Francophone Community

 We are engaging the Francophone community with a commitment to remove linguistic barriers to care and build an accessible health and wellness system for all.
-Together we developed a translation strategy and a lexicon.

 Equity-Deserving Community